twilio-labs/paste/internal-docs/engineering/doc-site/docsearch.md

 Embeddings are generated using the the [embedding script](../../../packages/paste-website/scripts/search/).

+## Production vs Previews (staging)

+We have two separate indexes, one for production and one for previews.
+This allows us to test changes to the search index without affecting production.
+We don't however, keep the previews index up to date with the latest content.
+We only update the previews index when we are testing changes to the search index.

+When viewing a preview, the search will use the previews index.
+When viewing production, the search will use the production index.

 ## Returning results

-We have a [NextJS API route](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) `/api/documentation-search`.
+We have a [NextJS API route](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) `/api/docs-search`.
 It will return the top 10 most similar page sections across MDX and Github discussions based on a user `prompt`.

+We have another  API route `/api/dicsussions-search` that will return the top 10 most similar discussions based on a user `prompt`.